OliverCi/freeplane2md/test/expected-freeplaneUserGuide-introduction.md

       As a rule a node's position is rescricted by its position in the family tree.
 The exception
     </p>
     <p>
-      to this rule is the so-called<b> free node</b>  which can be positioned independently of all other
+      to this rule is the so-called<b>Â free node</b>Â Â which can be positioned independently of all other
     </p>
     <p>
       nodes.